 The world of work is changing rapidly due to, for example, the availability of big data, the arrival of artificial intelligence and the increasing presence of robots, and yet these changes and their consequences for individuals, organizations, and society are poorly understood.
 Recent analyses of “the future of work” from prominent businesses (e.g., McKinsey, Deloitte) and non-profit organizations (e.g., OECD, World Economic Forum - WEF) make it clear that all actors are currently unprepared.
 Even worse, as the OECD observed, “without rapid action, many people, particularly the low skilled, will be left behind in the fast-changing world of work.”
 Similarly, a WEF report asserted that “it is imperative that governments, business, academic institutions, and individuals consider how to proactively shape a new, positive future of work – one that we want rather than one created through inertia.”

-Given the pervasiveness and magnitude of these changes, we are currently in the process of forming a research center to identify the patterns inherent in upcoming developments concerning work and to draw on extant organizational behavior and psychological research in order to conceptualize, propose and test action steps that individuals, leaders of organizations, and policymakers can take to seize the opportunities that are afforded by change, rather than simply cope with its consequences.
+Given the pervasiveness and magnitude of these changes, we have formed a research center to identify the patterns inherent in upcoming developments concerning work and to draw on extant organizational behavior and psychological research in order to conceptualize, propose and test action steps that individuals, leaders of organizations, and policymakers can take to seize the opportunities that are afforded by change, rather than simply cope with its consequences.